-Hashtags on social media are clickable so include your branded hashtag in your bio on Twitter and Instagram.
+Hashtags on social media are clickable, so include your branded hashtag in your bio on Twitter and Instagram.
 This gives anyone viewing your page a quick reference for your branded hashtag, and somewhere they can click to see everything using that hashtag.
 Following a hashtag works just like following a user’s profile; open the hashtag page and tap on the follow button.

 When selecting a community hashtag to use, the narrower the scope of the hashtag, the more engaged the users tend to be!
-As you dive into the deeper depth of a subject, the population of interested parties drops, but the attention goes up drastically.
+As you dive into a subject’s deeper depth, the interested parties’ population drops, but the attention goes up drastically.

-Branded and community hashtags are meant to be used for a long time, however, campaign hashtags are usually shorter-term and run for just a few days, a season or a year.
+Branded and community hashtags are meant to be used for a long time; however, campaign hashtags are usually shorter-term and run for just a few days, a season, or a year.
 They are similar to an event hashtag and perfect for use inside stories or live videos.
 They can create hype around an event and be a way to reference any content about that event.

 Using hashtags that are relevant to your local area helps people find your business.
 There are not many tools to help you find local hashtags but a good knowledge of your area and Google Maps will work.
 Something as simple as #Raleigh or #Fresno can give you that local relevance you want and another cool hashtag to add.

-On Instagram, you have the option to add a location when posting but it’s still a good idea to include a hashtag for your area.
-If you have multiple locations, make sure to include area hashtags for each one.
-Don’t throw in every city within a 50 mile radius, but if you’re nearby don’t be afraid to add it on there.
+On Instagram, you can add a location when posting, but it’s still a good idea to include a hashtag for your area.
+If you have multiple locations, include area hashtags for each one.
+Don’t throw in every city within a 50-mile radius, but if you’re nearby, don’t be afraid to add it on there.

 Tip: For your next open house, try and promote an event hashtag.
 Tell your customers to follow for secret specials.

 There are a lot of crazy “holidays” that people have started.
-Check out this list: https://nationaldaycalendar.com/.
 The major holidays are easy to create content around, but what about Nurses Week?
 This is an opportunity for your business to create something special just for nurses.
-By using the holiday hashtag #nursesweek2019, you can get in front of a new target audience and show people that you are passionate about things like this.
+By using the holiday hashtag #nursesweek2024, you can get in front of a new target audience and show people that you are passionate about things like this.

-Pro Tip: Find the top hashtags here http://best-hashtags.com/hashtag/medspa/.
+Pro Tip: Find the top hashtags here.
 Remember, each platform has its own suggested number of hashtags to include on each post for optimum engagement.
 It’s a good idea to test your profiles and see what works for you.

-If these tips were helpful or insightful for you, you have got to check out our free medspa marketing ebook.
-It’s absolutely stuffed full of great marketing tips and ideas, all free for you to download!
+If these tips were helpful or insightful for you, you have got to check out our free Medspa marketing ebook.
+It’s absolutely stuffed full of great marketing tips and ideas, all free to download!